 - Recycled Trailer Music: And how!
 Who needs to release singles or play live to promote an album, when producers and editors love the music so much they plaster it over everything?

 - Stalker with a Crush: "There's Only Me"

 - Standard Snippet: "Clubbed To Death" was used so much as tension music on TV, it became a cliche.
-"Furious Angels" is almost as bad, being called upon whenever someone wants a track with the feel of "Clubbed To Death" without actually being "Clubbed To Death".
+"Furious Angels" was not far behind, being called upon whenever someone wanted a track with the feel of "Clubbed To Death" without actually being "Clubbed To Death".

 - Surprisingly Gentle Song: "Drinking Song".
 It's also the one proper track on the album that *doesn't* get constantly recycled as background music.